waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 So here, we're saying the nonterminal symbol N, again, which stands for noun, could be replaced by any of these options separated by vertical bars.
 N could be replaced by she or city or car or Harry.
 D for determiner, could be replaced by the, a, or an, and so forth.
 Each of these nonterminal symbols could be replaced by any of these words.
 `7:40`

 We can also have nonterminal symbols that are replaced by other nonterminal symbols.
 Here's an interesting rule.
-NP arrow N bar D N. So what does that mean?
+NP arrow N bar D N.
+# NP -> N | D N
+So what does that mean?
 Well, NP stands for a noun phrase.
 Sometimes when we have a noun phrase in a sentence, it's not just a single word, it could be multiple words.
 And so here, we're saying a noun phrase could be just a noun, or it could be a determiner followed by a noun.

 So we might have a noun phrase that's just a noun, like she.
 That's a noun phrase.
 Or we could have a noun phrase that's multiple words, something like the city.
 Also acts as a noun phrase, but in this case, it's composed of two words, a determiner, the, and a noun, city.

 We could do the same for verb phrases.
 A verb phrase, or VP, might be just a verb, or it might be a verb followed by a noun phrase.
 So we could have a verb phrase that's just a single word, like the word, walked, or we could have a verb phrase that is an entire phrase, something like saw the city, as an entire verb phrase.
+`8:43`

-A sentence, meanwhile, we might then define as a noun phrase followed by a verb phrase.
-And so this would allow us to generate a sentence like, she saw the city, an entire sentence made up of a noun phrase, which is just the word she, and then a verb phrase, which is saw the city.
+`A sentence, meanwhile, we might then define as a noun phrase followed by a verb phrase.` And so this would allow us to generate a sentence like, she saw the city, an entire sentence made up of a noun phrase, which is just the word she, and then a verb phrase, which is saw the city.
 Saw, which is a verb, and then, the city, which itself, is also a noun phrase.

 And so if we could give these rules to a computer, explaining to it what nonterminal symbols could be replaced by what other symbols, then a computer could take a sentence and begin to understand the structure of that sentence.

 And so let's take a look at an example of how we might do that.
-And to do that, we're going to use a python library called NLTK, or the Natural Language Toolkit, which we'll see a couple of times today.
+And to do that, we're going to use a python library called
+## NLTK, or the Natural Language Toolkit,
+which we'll see a couple of times today.
 It contains a lot of helpful features and functions that we can use for trying to deal with and process natural language.

 So here, we'll take a look at how we can use NLTK in order to parse a context-free grammar.
-So let's go ahead and open up cfg0.py, cfg standing for context-free grammar.
+So let's go ahead and open up `cfg0.py`, cfg standing for `context-free grammar`.
 And what you'll see in this file, is that I first import NLTK, the Natural Language Toolkit.

 And the first thing I do, is define a context-free grammar, saying that a sentence is a noun phrase followed by a verb phrase.
 I'm defining what a noun phrase is, defining what a verb phrase is.
 And then giving some examples of what I can do with these nonterminal symbols, D for determiner, N for noun, and V for verb.
 We're going to use NLTK to parse that grammar.